joaquinelio/litul-crud/README.md

 JUST the buttons.
 No form editions, No sql nor callback code here.
 That's on you, dev.

-These buttons have a behaviour althougth.
+These buttons have a behaviour though.
 They show up, hide, enable/disable themselves automatically depending on:
     panel status (idle, showing, editing) and
     the functions actually implemented by dev (create, read, update, delete, nav)